hopsparser/hopsparser/README.md

 After some time (minutes, hours…) you are done and the model is ready to run (go back to the parsing section).
 There are other options, see `hopsparser train --help`.

+### Partial annotations

+The CoNLL-U files used for training may include missing annotations in either of the `UPOS`, `HEAD` and `DEPREL` columns, denoted by an underscore.
+In that case, the missing annotation will simply be ignored for training.
+For nodes where the `HEAD` information is missing, `DEPREL` will also be ignored.

 ## Citation